 Actually, a study reported on this webpage indicated a link between diabetes and tooth loss.
 Dr. Edmond Hewlett, a spokesperson for the American Dental Association, said (regarding the study), “They did indeed find there was a clear connection between tooth loss and diabetes, especially among African Americans.”

 It’s a fact that diabetics can lose up to twice as many teeth as those who don’t have diabetes.

 Doctors should understand that diabetic patients need to practice routine dental care.

 Diabetes and gum disease

-According to 2014 statistics, nearly 30 million Americans have diabetes, and there is an "increased prevalence of gum disease among those with diabetes, adding serious gum disease to the list of other complications associated with diabetes, such as heart disease, stroke, and kidney disease."
+According to 2019 statistics, around 37 million Americans have diabetes, and there is an “increased prevalence of gum disease among those with diabetes, adding serious gum disease to the list of other complications associated with diabetes, such as heart disease, stroke, and kidney disease.”